biomed-AI/GraphSite/README.md

 [DSSP](https://github.com/cmbi/dssp)
 Besides, you need to provide the predicted protein structures along with the single representations from AlphaFold2.
 To generate these files from sequences, you can first run [AlphaFold2](http://bio-web1.nscc-gz.cn/app/alphaFold2_bio) on our biomedical AI platform.
 You can also visit [AlphaFold Protein Structure Database](https://alphafold.ebi.ac.uk/) to directly download the predicted structures and single representations (coming soon).
 However, if you use the reduced version of GraphSite, the BLAST+&HH-suite and AlphaFold2 single representations are alternative.
-:star:Note: Besides the predicted structures, the outputs of AlphaFold2 also contain result_model_\*.pkl, which is a python dictionary.
-You can get the single representation matrix in this dictionary via the keys of "representations" and then "single".
+:star:Note: If you run the standalone AlaphaFold2 on your own, please set `return_representations=True` in `class AlphaFold(hk.Module)`.
+Besides the predicted structures, the outputs of AlphaFold2 also contain `result_model_\*.pkl`, which is a python dictionary.
+If you set this parameter, you can get the single representation matrix in this dictionary via the keys of "representations" and then "single".

 # Build database and set path
 1. Use `makeblastdb` in BLAST+ to build UniRef90 ([guide](https://www.ncbi.nlm.nih.gov/books/NBK569841/)).